Nmon: Description

 When saving the stats to a file, there is a common default set of stats and then users can request more using command line options.
 Use nmon -? to display all the options.

-The output file can be analyzed with nmonanalyzer.
+The output file can be analyzed with nmon_analyzer.

 History

 The original nmon version was for the IBM AIX operating system (Release 4.3 and above) and was freely downloadable binary format only tool from the IBM AIX wiki.